Santiago-Labs/telophasecli/README.md

 - [ ] Guardrails around account resources
 - [ ] Guardrails around new Accounts, similar to Control Tower rules.

-### Metrics Collection
-We are collecting metrics on commands run via PostHog.
-By default, we collect the commands run, but this can be turned off by setting `TELOPHASE_METRICS_DISABLED=true`

 ### Comparisons
 #### Telophase vs Control Tower
 Manage Accounts via code not a UI.
 Telophase leaves the controls up to you and your IaC.